 You hear musicians talk about it, but “what exactly is a metronome?”.
 Well, for starters a metronome is a device used by musicians alike to follow a set pace using ticking sounds.
 Think of an old grandfather clock, y’know, with the pendulum swinging back and forth.
 It makes ticks just like a metronome, however, it does not change its pace.
 It’s slow and steady like the flow of time itself.

 A metronome follows the measure of time through BPM (Beats Per Minute), and can be set at whatever tempo is desired by the user.
-The BPM one follows ranges anywhere from 40 BPM, to 208 BPM.
+The beats per minute one follows ranges anywhere from 40 beats per minute, to 208 beats per minute.
 A musician then uses this “ticking” from the metronome to follow the proper rhythm given by the tempo.
 Some metronomes give you a steady 4/4 time signature or common time as we also call it.
 Usually these metronomes are found online or through software — we’ll get more into that later.
 Your authentic metronome does not measure a time signature, but just the tempo.

 The purpose of a metronome is to keep a musician in line with the timing of their playing.
 It gives them the ability to follow a set tempo and follow along with whatever song, piece, or exercise that they’re trying to play.